 #15: Use a Toy to Draw Little Kids’ Attention

 Little kids have a notoriously short attention span, and many are too shy to smile at a stranger.
-Give them a reason to look and grin by holding their favorite toy or bringing your own kid-friendly attention-grabbers.
+Give them a reason to look and grin by holding their favorite toy, ice cream, or bringing your own kid-friendly attention-grabbers.
 We love:

 - animal puppets